 Apart from changing the Smoothness of the selected color with the slider, you can do a lot more with it to change its shape and as a result the effect of your edits.
 I suggest you make a color sample on your computer with the Color Editor tool and select a color with the color picker to see it for yourself.

 Next, hover your mouse over the edges of the sample, the center point (the dot in the sample) and the three handles on the circle.
 You see the mouse cursor change into a symbol that clearly tells you what you can do when you drag the mouse.

 When you select a color for the color sample, only a part of the Saturation Range is included in that sample.
 Sometimes you like to include the complete saturation range to the sample, from little to fully saturated.
-Obvious, you can drag the borders of that sample with the mouse, but there is a quicker solution.
+Obviously, you can drag the borders of that sample with the mouse, but there is a quicker solution.